oljung/portfolio-project-4/README.md

 ### 1.5 User stories

-- As an owner, I want to make sure I can remove items where mistakes were mage
+- As an owner, I want to make sure I can remove items where mistakes were made
 - As an owner, I want to be able to handle user information to help users who have lost their information
 - As a user, I want to be able to create an account to save my information
 - As a user, I want to be able to save my recipes